cs1302uga/cs1302-tutorials/visibility/protected.rst

     the visibility that's used by the compiler is determined by the type of the variable ``var`` itself, and not the type of the object that ``var`` refers to.
-Java's dynamic binding [8]_ will still bind the call to the override that's closest to object's type (e.g., to allow for polymorphism).
+Java's dynamic binding [8]_ will still bind the call to the override that's closest to the object's type (e.g., to allow for polymorphism).

 Perhaps that's a little dense.
 You may find it easier to remember this: